X16Community/x16-docs/X16 Reference - 13 - Working with CMDR-DOS.md

 If POSITION succeeds, `00, OK,00,00` is returned on the command channel.

-If TELL succeeds, `07,pppppppp ssssssss,00,00` is returned on the command channel, where `pppppppp` is a hexadecimal representation of the position, and `ssssssss` is a hexadecimal represenation of the file's size.
+If TELL succeeds, `07,pppppppp ssssssss,00,00` is returned on the command channel, where `pppppppp` is a hexadecimal representation of the position, and `ssssssss` is a hexadecimal representation of the file's size.

 ### Examples